Gold Coast (British colony): British rule

+However, the British did not enforce these laws, since the indigenous economy was dependent on slave labor and there were little opportunity for vage labor for former slaves; consequently, most slaves were never made aware of the anti-slavery laws, and slave owning and open slave dealing was tolerated until the British officials finally started to enforce the laws in 1911.

+When the Kingdom of Ashanti was conquered by the British in 1896, the British assured the chiefs that they would be allowed to keep their slaves; Asante became a colony in 1901 and in 1902 it was made illegal to "compel or attempt the compel the services" or another person, but slavery was not explicitly abolished due to British fear that an abolition would cause "internal disorganization"; chattel slavery was formally banned in 1908, but the British authorities did not enforce the law until the 1920s.

 Colonialism

 Military confrontations between Asante and the Fante contributed to the growth of British influence on the Gold Coast.
 It was concern about Asante activities on the coast that had compelled the Fante states to sign the Bond of 1844.
 In theory, the bond allowed the British quite limited judicial powers—the trying of murder and robbery cases only.
 Also, the British could not acquire further judicial rights without the consent of the kings, chiefs, and people of the protectorate.
 In practice, however, British efforts to usurp more and more judicial authority were so successful that in the 1850s they considered establishing European courts in place of traditional African ones.

 As a result of the exercise of ever-expanding judicial powers on the coast and also to ensure that the coastal peoples remained firmly under control, the British, following their defeat of Asante in 1874, proclaimed the former coastal protectorate a crown colony.
 The Gold Coast Colony, established on 24 July 1874, comprised the coastal areas and extended inland as far as the ill-defined borders of Asante.

 The coastal peoples did not greet this move with enthusiasm.
 They were not consulted about this annexation, which arbitrarily set aside the Bond of 1844 and treated its signatories like conquered territories.
 The British, however, made no claim to any rights to the land, a circumstance that probably explains the absence of popular resistance.
 Shortly after declaring the coastal area a colony, the British moved the colonial capital from Cape Coast to the former Danish castle at Christiansborg in Accra.